irvingvjuarez/ts-py-algorithms/algorithms/xmasDecorations.md

   \/_/_/_/
 ```

 As you can see, the cube has three faces visually.
-The symbols used to build the cube faces are: /, \, _.
+The symbols used to build the cube faces are: `/`, `\`, `_`.
 In order to make the cube, some spaces are needed.
-Also, each line is separated by a new line character \n.
+Also, each line is separated by a new line character `\n`.

 Other examples of cubes: